-This thrilling ropes course features two levels, one for beginners and a more challenging one for guests seeking a major adrenaline rush.
+This thrilling ropes course features two levels: one for beginners and the other for guests seeking a major adrenaline rush.

 Unlike some other cruise ship ropes courses you may have been on, the Mardi Gras ropes course has a zip line that takes riders out over the ocean with nothing but the water below.
 It’s a thrill!

 Once you’ve done this free ropes course, you’ll likely want to do it again and again.

 Want to improve your pizza-making skills or upgrade your BBQ game?
 Take a Carnival Kitchen Cooking Class on Mardi Gras and learn from Carnival’s culinary pros.